lukan1u/Vaccum-Cleaner/CyberSecurity - Online Learning/Online Resources/Commonwealth Bank.md

 Summary:
-- I learnt a little bit about splunk
+- I learnt a little bit about Splunk
+- Learn commands to create graphs
 - Imported data to Splunk
 - Created different graphs to produce well detailed dashboard
 - Exported dashboard to report